hugoh/hubitat-internet-monitor/README.md

 A series of HTTP requests are attempted, and then a series of pings.
 As soon as one check is successful, the connection is detected as up.

+Optionally, a latency error threshold can be specified in the configuration.
+When the response time for an HTTP request or an ICMP ping exceed the error threshold, the check is considered as failed.
+This allows to detect situations where the connection is still up but very deteriorated.

 The list of URLs and hosts are configurable and rotated after each test.

 ### Check loop